BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 Like, two sides of a coin, you don’t seek a second coin to see the other side of this coin.
 It’s the same coin but now you need to see the opposite side, the one you’re not looking at.
-And the reason why that’s so important is that the most common way people practice *asubha* is as a response to the beautiful, as in, they want to get rid of the beautiful and replace it with the ugly.
+And the reason why that’s so important is that the most common way people practice
+<span lang="pi">*asubha*</span> is as a response to the beautiful, as
+in, they want to get rid of the beautiful and replace it with the ugly.
 Which means you see those things as separate from each other.
 You’re not seeing the ugly within that beautiful, which is how you would cancel(undermine) the attraction to the beautiful, by seeing the opposite side of it (within it).
 But instead, you’re just trying to get rid of the beautiful because it bothers you and replace it with ugly because that supposedly does not bother you or it shouldn’t bother you as much if you want to practice restraint.
 But in reality, what you’re doing, is just acting on account of how you feel.

 So the beauty is there bothering you and you just want to be free from bother, which is fine.
 But how do you go about it?
 You go about blaming